Lavendula angustifolia- these plants are hardy to zone 5, which

 continuously.
 Just prune back after it flowers and try to keep it in shape as it can tend to

 sprawl, although I've seen it look beautiful as a hanging basket plant when done

 purposely.
 Beautiful silvery/green foliage with serrated leaves and lavender flowers.

 If you are looking for HARDY perennial lavenders that will do well in

-will perform best in your own garden.
-Please note: because I cannot
+perform best in your own garden.
+Please note: because I cannot control the

-control the individual environment of the plants when they leave, I
+individual environment of the plants when they leave, I cannot offer any

 |"I should prefer the Delights of a Garden to the Dominion of a World."

-will be available here at our farm only (Midland, Michigan).
-We no
+will only be available for pick up here at our farm in Midland, Michigan.

 We no longer ship plants.
 We are hosting our annual Open Farm and Plant